simplykeerthana/Mosse-Cybersecurity-Internship/README.md

 4. Conduct a safe HTTP request against a mockup attacker infrastructure (Completed: )
 5. Safely conduct banner grab of ports on a host (Completed: )

+**** MICS301 - Microsoft Windows Fundamentals **** (5 points)

+1. Use PE Studio to analyse 5 files on your computer (Completed: )
+2. Use TCPView to identify open ports and network services (Completed: )
+3. Use Process Hacker to investigate running processes (Completed: )
+4. Use ranas.exe to excute a process as another user (Completed: )
+5. Use PsExec to gain SYSTEM privledges on your machine (Completed: )

+**** MICS 302 - Security Tools **** 8 points

+1. Brute Force web directories and files using WFUZZ (Completed: )
+2. Use sslscan to access the SSL configuration setting of HTTPS websites (Completed: )
+3. Perform a TCP port scan using Nmap (Completed: yes)
+4. perform a UDP port scan using Nmap (Completed: yes)
+5. Use NMAP to print the readable strings from service fingerprints of unkown services (Completed: )
+6. Extract HTML and JavaScropt comments from HTTP response (Completed: )
+7. Use sublist3r.py to perform subdomain enumeration (Completed: )
+8. Dump the RAM of a Windows Machine (Completed: )